 It usually takes about 48 hours after first contact with rotavirus before symptoms develop.
 This period is known as the 'incubation period' for the virus.
 The person is still contagious until about ten days after their diarrhoea settles.

-Rotavirus is the most common virus causing gastroenteritis in children in the UK.
+Rotavirus is the most common virus causing gastroenteritis in children in the UK (and worldwide).
 Almost every child in the UK has a rotavirus infection before they are 5 years old.
 Rotavirus infection is most common in children between the ages of 6 months and 2 years.

 Around 18,000 children are thought to be admitted to hospital each year in England and Wales because of rotavirus infection.
 Most children with rotavirus infection do not need admission to hospital: only about 1 child in 10 who has rotavirus infection In the UK needs to be admitted to hospital.